hivvu/IGDB-Middleware/readme.md

 ## How to run

 Use `npm start` to run the script that have a cron inside that only runs at midnight of every day.
+If, for some reason, it's needed to run the process function immediately, use `npm run now`.
 Use `npm server` to run the server that is going to use the port specified in the `.env` file